HeetShah71004/HeetShah71004/README.md

 # 💫 About Me:
-I’m Rushabh H. Mistry, a passionate MERN stack developer and student at Parul University.
+I’m Heet D. Shah, a passionate MERN stack developer and student at Parul University.
 I specialize in building full-stack web applications using MongoDB, Express.js, React.js, and Node.js.
 I enjoy turning complex problems into user-friendly solutions and continuously strive to learn new technologies and best practices in web development.
 My goal is to build scalable, efficient, and responsive applications that create real-world impact.

 ## 🌐 Socials: